learn-docker/presentations-1/README.md

 This repository contains all of the modules and presentation definition files for the official Docker training programs.

-This content is compiled and served using the **docker-present** RevealJS engine located here: https://github.com/docker-training/docker-present
+This content is compiled and served using the **docker-present** RevealJS controller located here: https://github.com/docker-training/docker-present

 ## Modules and Presentations